There are various levels of permission that the typical church building project will need to satisfy in order for the project to proceed.

 National amenity societies

-The amenity societies advise local planning authorities on proposals affecting historic buildings of all types.
+The amenity societies are statutory consultees and advise local planning authorities on proposals affecting historic buildings of all types.
 The Care of Churches and Ecclesiastical Jurisdiction Measure 1991 formally recognised the significance of the National Amenity Societies for the Church of England and established a framework for regular consultation on applications for alterations to the fabric of historic churches.
 However churches of all denominations should consult with them when appropriate.

 The societies have a network of nationwide contacts and members, and can provide informal advice or suggest suitable craftsmen, architects or surveyors.
+The Societies generally advocate an approach of being consulted at the earliest possible stage in the development of plans so that their advice can be usefully considered, and if any concerns are present, that they are addressed before the process of permissions is sought.

 Ancient Monuments Society: historic buildings of all ages and types